How does backflow preventer work

 Plumbing

-The answer to 'how does backflow preventer work' is a backflow preventer is a mechanical device that prevents water from flowing backward into the potable water supply.
-It is designed to maintain the direction of water flow in a plumbing system, ensuring that contaminated or polluted water cannot flow back into the clean water supply.
+The answer to 'how does backflow preventer work' is a backflow preventer is a plumbing device that prevents water from flowing backwards into the public water supply or a home's drinking water system.
+It does this by allowing water to only flow in one direction, from the main water supply into the home's plumbing system.
+This prevents contaminated or polluted water from being drawn back into the clean water supply.

 Step-by-Step Guide